Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 Field                                   | Type        | Description
 ----------------------------------------|-------------|----------------------------------------------------------
 Transactions Merkle Root                | sha3-256    | Root hash of the [merkle binary hash tree](#merkle-binary-tree) formed by the transaction witness hashes of all transactions included in the block.
-Assets Merkle Root                      | sha3-256    | Root hash of the [merkle patricia tree](#merkle-patricia-tree) of the set of unspent outputs with asset version 1 after applying the block.
-See [Assets Merkle Root](#assets-merkle-root) for details.
+Assets Merkle Root Version 1            | sha3-256    | Root hash of the [merkle patricia tree](#merkle-patricia-tree) of the set of unspent outputs with asset version 1 after applying the block.
+See [Assets Merkle Root Version 1](#assets-merkle-root-version-1) for details.
 Next [Consensus Program](#consensus-program) | varstring31 | Authentication predicate for adding a new block after this one.
+Assets Merkle Root Version 2            | sha3-256   | Root hash of the [merkle patricia tree](#merkle-patricia-tree) of the set of unspent outputs with asset version 2 after applying the block.
+The field is defined only for the block version 2 and above.
+See [Assets Merkle Root Version 2](#assets-merkle-root-version-2) for details.
 —                                       | —           | Additional fields may be added by future extensions.